Kraigie/nostrum/README.md

 Mixcord is a wrapper for the Discord API made in [Elixir](http://elixir-lang.org/).

-## Versioning

-### Elixir
 Mixcord currently supports the latest stable release of Elixir, v.
 1.3.4.

 **No attempts will be made to support older versions of Elixir**.
 You can expect Mixcord to be updated beside Elixir for the forseeable future.

-### Mixcord
 Mixcord is currently undergoing rapid development.
 Breaking changes should be expected to be made with every commit up until a stable version is released.
+We'll be loosely following [semver](http://semver.org/) when a stable branch is released.

 ## Documentation
 Indev documentation can be found [here](https://kraigie.github.io/mixcord/).